nativeapptemplate/nativeapptemplateapi/README.md

 First, edit `config/database.yml` and change the database credentials for your server.

-Run `bin/setup` to install Ruby and JavaScript dependencies and setup your database.
+Run `bin/setup` to install Ruby and JavaScript dependencies and setup your database and seed initial data to the database.

 ```bash
 bin/setup
 ```

-## Running NativeAppTemplate API
+## Running NativeAppTemplate API on localhost

-Replace the IP address `192.168.1.21` with your local machine’s IP address in `Procfile.dev` and `config/environments/development.rb`.
+Replace the IP address `192.168.1.21` with your localhost IP address in `Procfile.dev` and `config/environments/development.rb`.

 To run your application, you'll use the `bin/dev` command: